fregu856/2D_detection/README.md

 Tensorflow implementaton of SqueezeDet (https://arxiv.org/pdf/1612.01051.pdf) based on the official implementation (https://github.com/BichenWuUCB/squeezeDet), trained on the KITTI dataset (http://www.cvlibs.net/datasets/kitti/).

 - The pretrained SqueezeNet is squeezenet_v1.0.caffemodel and deploy.prototxt from https://github.com/DeepScale/SqueezeNet/tree/master/SqueezeNet_v1.0.
 Save these files to 2D_detection/data.
 To load these weights into Tensorflow, one need to have pycaffe installed (must be able to run "import caffe").
+Run get_caffemodel_weights in utilities.py and save the output as caffemodel_weights.pkl in /data using cPickle.